sheikhsid/contact-management/README.md

 <h1>Contact Management</h1>

-<p>Contact Management is a web application built using Java, Maven, and Spring Boot.
-It provides a RESTful API for managing contacts and a simple HTML frontend for interacting with the API.
-Docker is utilized to containerize the application, enabling easy deployment in any environment.</p>
+<p>Contact Management is a web application built using <a href="https://www.oracle.com/it/java/technologies/javase/jdk11-archive-downloads.html" target="_blank">Java</a>, Maven, and <a href="https://start.spring.io/" target="_blank">Spring Boot</a>.
+It provides a RESTful API for managing contacts and a simple HTML frontend for interacting with the API. <a href="https://www.docker.com/products/docker-desktop/" target="_blank">Docker</a> is utilized to containerize the application, enabling easy deployment in any environment.</p>

 | Badge                                                     | URL                                                                                           |
 |-----------------------------------------------------------|-----------------------------------------------------------------------------------------------|